Master in Informatics and Computing Engineering

 Gross mistakes, easily preventable through the use of spell checkers, and grammar errors due to misuse of language, will be penalized.
 These errors impair the legibility making it difficult to read and understand the documents.
 In Portuguese, the rules of the new orthographic agreement should be used.

-All artefacts, required to be delivered for assessment, must be submitted in Moodle before the deadline.
-The suggested structure for documents and artefacts is detailed and exemplified in lectures and in separate documents devoted to the delivery (templates), but it can be arranged differently from what is shown.
-Nevertheless, the artefacts must follow the structure of the templates and be submitted in PDF.
+All components, required to be delivered for assessment, must be submitted in Moodle before the deadline.
+The suggested structure for documents and components is detailed and exemplified in lectures and in separate documents devoted to the delivery (templates), but it can be arranged differently from what is shown.
+Nevertheless, the components must follow the structure of the templates and be submitted in PDF.